VERY UNIQUE BUILD, 300CI INLINE 6, AUTO TRANS, A/C, FRONT DISC BRAKES, SWEET!

 Quite likely stocked with a simple vinyl bench when new, this Stude's interior now features gray cloth bucket seats and a middle console out of a later model vehicle.
 The dash, pillars, and tops of the doors are covered in the same high-impact green paint found outside, and the plush yet subdued carpets calm the whole cab down a bit.
 Custom door panels cover the inner workings of the doors and offer armrests, speakers, and a power window switch each, which is a luxury not found in most pickups, and the factory step-up design makes it easier to get into this Stude than the competition.
 Auto Meter gauges are lined up on the dash in front of the driver, a Vintage A/C unit is attached to a custom panel underneath, and a Panasonic AM/FM/CD player is just below that, along with a CB radio set-up.
 The aftermarket steering wheel rests atop a tilt column, and the Lokar shifter that juts from the floor board controls the C4 3-speed automatic transmission below.
 As unique as the exterior, but a comfortable place to be for sure.

 Under the hood is a updated Ford 300 cubic inch inline-six that is about as durable and sophisticated as an anvil, but it sure works great.
 Power production is aided with the help of a Holley carburetor and a dual-port Offenshauser intake, while a thick aluminum radiator keeps the whole show nice and cool.
 The engine bay was dressed during the restoration and has been driven and enjoyed since, with a shiny chrome valve cover, some mirror accents, and a few braided hoses, and although it's certainly not perfect, it still shows nicely.
-The transmission is a C4 3-speed automatic transmission with the expected truck gearing, so while it's happy at 60 MPH, it's definitely not for the Autobahn.
-The suspension is very solid and all original, and the undercarriage is a very honest representation on a truck that has been nicely cared for.
+The transmission is a C4 3-speed automatic transmission with an upgraded chrysler rear end so the truck will cruise comfortably at modern speeds.
+The front suspension is upgraded chrysler parts and makes the truck handle the road much better than stock.
 Keystone wire wheels are wrapped with 205/65/15 front and 235/70/15 rear blackwall radials and give this truck an added boost in the charisma department.

 For the guy who likes to be a little unusual and likes a lot of flash, this Studebaker makes a fine statement.
 Call today!